Frequently Asked Questions: Water Distribution System Free Chlorine Maintenance Program

 Why does Jupiter Utilities use chloramines most of the year?

 While chlorine is an effective disinfectant, using chlorine alone can create disinfection byproducts, which are regulated by the US Environmental Protection Agency.
 In addition, free chlorine may cause taste and odor in the water while chloramines tend to be more palatable.

 Will customers notice any changes in the water during the program?

 Jupiter Utilities customers may experience a difference in taste and/or smell in the water during this temporary change in treatment.
 Initially during the first week of the maintenance program, the changes will likely be more apparent but will later decrease as the system adjusts to the change.
 These are normal occurrences and carry no negative health effects.

 Why all the flushing?

 In order to change the process and facilitate rapid system conversion, we must flush to spread the free-chlorinated water throughout the system.

 What changes can be expected once the routine maintenance is completed?

-Local distribution systems will be flushed to clear the chlorinated water as chloraminated water is reintroduced to the system.
+Local distribution systems will be flushed to convert the system back to chloramine disinfection.
 During this process, customers may see a temporary variation in color.
 Running water at the tap for one to two minutes should remedy this temporary occurrence.